adarsh-makarla/American-Sign-Language-Image-Classification/README.md

 **3. Training and Evaluation**

-The dataset was split using a 70-15-15 (70% for training, 15% for validation, 15% for testing).
-The images were resized to 200x200 pixels to ensure suitability for the model.
-We incorporated multiple metrics from sklearn including Recall, Precision, and F1 Scores to statistically analyze the performance of the model.
+- The dataset was split using a 70-15-15 (70% for training, 15% for validation, 15% for testing)
+- The images were resized to 200x200 pixels to ensure suitability for the model
+- We incorporated multiple metrics from sklearn including Recall, Precision, and F1 Scores to statistically analyze the performance of the model

 For context on the evaluation methods:
 - **Precision**: Measures the percentage of all the predictions the model said was true, how many are actually true